Find Affordable College Courses

 Communication & Journalism Student Demographics at Sac State

-Take a look at the following statistics related to the make-up of the communication and journalism majors at California State University - Sacramento.
+Take a look at the following statistics related to the make-up of the communication & journalism majors at California State University - Sacramento.

 Sac State Communication & Journalism Bachelor’s Program

-Of the 529 communication and journalism students who graduated with a bachelor's degree in 2020-2021 from Sac State, about 43% were men and 57% were women.
-The typical communication and journalism bachelor's degree program is made up of only 36% men.
-So male students are more repesented at Sac State since its program graduates 7% more men than average.
+For the most recent academic year available, 47% of communication & journalism bachelor's degrees went to men and 53% went to women.
+The typical communication & journalism bachelor's degree program is made up of only 36% men.
+So male students are more repesented at Sac State since its program graduates 11% more men than average.

 undefined

-Prospective students may be interested in knowing that this school graduates 23% more racial-ethnic minorities in its communication and journalism bachelor's program than the national average.*
+Prospective students may be interested in knowing that this school graduates 30% more racial-ethnic minorities in its communication & journalism bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from California State University - Sacramento with a bachelor's in communication and journalism.
+The following table and chart show the race/ethnicity for students who recently graduated from California State University - Sacramento with a bachelor's in communication & journalism.

 undefined